 Raw mango sweet and sour chutney is a unique chutney from my grandmother’s recipes from Karwar.
-The NKGSBs of Karwar use a lot of jaggery, coconut and red dry chillies in their cooking.
+The NKGSB community of Karwar uses a lot of jaggery, coconut and red dry chillies in their cooking.
 This chutney scores high on the health quotient due to the combination of raw mango and jaggery.

 - 1/4 cup Raw Mango…… Cubed (3 pieces of 1 inch size each)

-- 1/4 tsp Irani hing crystals / Strong Pickle Hing Crystals / Regular Hing (Asafoetida)
+- 1/4 tsp Irani Hing crystals / Strong Pickle Hing Crystals (Asafoetida)

 - 1 cup Fresh grated coconut (200ml cup used)